-PRE-OPERATION CHECK LIST ITEM OPERATION ~ Body including seat, footrests, lights, controls and instruments Check that there is no snow or ice.
+PRE-OPERATION CHECK LIST ITEM OPERATION Body including seat, footrests, lights, controls and instruments Check that there is no snow or ice.
 Track and idler wheels Check for free movement.
 Brake lever Check proper action.
 Parking device Check proper action.
 Throttle lever Check proper action.
 Switches and lights Check proper action.
 Tether cord must be attached to driver clothing eyelet.
 Skis and steering Check for free movement and proper action.
 Fuel and oil Check for proper level and leaks.
 Air filter Check that there is no snow or ice.
 Adjustable features Check for optimal adjustment and securely tightened adjustment locks.
 Storage compartment Check for proper latching and no heavy or breakable objects.
-Bag/suitcase(s) Make sure they are properly fixed and secured.
-Passenger's seat(s) Make sure the passenger's seat(s) that are installed are locked securely in place.
+Passenger seat Make sure the passenger seat that are installed are locked securely in place.
 Vehicle vicinity Snowmobile must be pointed away from people or objects.
 No one is to be standing in front of or in back of the snowmobile.
 Clothing Be warmly dressed with clothing designed for snowmobiling.

-SDI Engine Starting Procedure
+Engine Starting Procedure